openlexington/treatment-directory/README.md

 [Aunt Bertha](https://www.auntbertha.com/get_directory?postal=42701#program-details-ahJzfnNlYXJjaGJlcnRoYS1ocmRyFAsSB1Byb2dyYW0YgICAspymqQoM) was one attempt for this.
 Some information does not seem relevant for the zip code that's searched.
 There's a free service but it's not as good as the paid one, and the paid one would be expensive.
 Also info is not prominent about age restrictions for services provided, like if the service is just for children versus adults.

+A nurse might recognize a need, call an overworked social worker, tell the family, and still nothing happens.
+Clients might contact a relative for help, others don't have that resource.
+Nurses are overworked.

 ## Solution ideas

-- TurboTax-style questions for a client.
+- TurboTax-style questions for a client, like a wizard.
 How are you feeling, etc., and the information could go back into the system, to the nurse, the social worker, etc.
     - Nurses could incorporate questions into the discharge step.
 - A mobile app to be used by health care professionals would be the most helpful, says social worker.
 - HIPAA compliance is a concern.
 - Knowledge-sharing tool for caregivers.
+- Make it easy to report service issues (bad data, missing data, etc.).
+- Give data owners statistics in periodic emails.
+    - Good to send an email at least every few months so they remember the web site exists and their service is represented there.

 ## Notes from a social worker